Kelly Osbourne: Personal life

-In September 2006, Osbourne dated musician Matty Derman of Fields.
-In 2008, she started dating model Luke Worrall.
-They were engaged in 2009, but separated in 2010.
 In 2018, she described herself as suffering from misophonia, a neurobehavioral phenomenon associated with an intolerance of specific sounds or their associated stimuli.

-She is currently dating Slipknot DJ Sid Wilson, and they have a son, born in 2022.
+On 5 July 2025, Osbourne became engaged to her longtime partner, Slipknot DJ Sid Wilson.
+The proposal took place backstage at her father Ozzy Osbourne's final concert with Black Sabbath at Villa Park in Birmingham, and was later shared via her Instagram account.
+The couple, who began dating in early 2022, have one son, born later that same year.

 Activism and charity work

 On 1 April 2010, Osbourne and her mother Sharon joined Cyndi Lauper in the launch of the Give a Damn campaign to bring a wider awareness of discrimination of the LGBT community, as part of Lauper's True Colours Fund.
 The campaign is designed to bring straight people to stand up with the gay, lesbian, bisexual, transgender community and stop the discrimination.
 Other names included in the campaign are Whoopi Goldberg, Jason Mraz, Elton John, Judith Light, Cynthia Nixon, Kim Kardashian, Anna Paquin and Clay Aiken.

 In December 2010, she appeared on the ITV gameshow The Cube, where she won £20,000 for The Prince's Trust.

 In the aftermath of Hurricane Sandy, Osbourne joined hands with the Salvation Army in Staten Island, New York during their recovery efforts in November 2012.